 The Claude E. Philips Herbarium on the Delaware State University campus in Dover, DE is a scientific study and storage facility for dried specimens of rare, common, historic and extinct plant species.
 This project added 8,100 square feet of new construction to an existing building, which was improved as part of the project.
 Because of the updated and modern nature of the facility, the Herbarium is the State of Delaware’s official repository for extinct and rare plants.

 The Herbarium is a two-story brick building with a classical plan, which combines classical proportions with an industrial aesthetic.
-The exterior brick walls of the Herbarium are a veneer with stainless steel ties and flashings.
 A new connector arcade was traditionally constructed with 12” thick solid brick columns and walls.
 The exterior brick arches of the arcade and windows were individually molded to the exact tapered shapes.

 A new brick arcade integrates the new construction with an existing classroom building, forming the entrance.